Johanna Makgalemele

-Johanna Makgalemele (previously known as Johanna Mukoki during her marriage) is a South African entrepreneur, motivational speaker, and philanthropist.
+Johanna Makgalemele (previously known as Johanna Mukoki) is a South African entrepreneur, motivational speaker, and philanthropist.
 She is the co-founder of Travel with Flair, a South African travel management company.

-Early life and Education
+Early life and education

 Johanna Makgalemele was born in Soweto, South Africa, during the apartheid era.
-She is the older sister of Basetsana Kumalo, a South African media personality and former Miss South Africa.
-Makgalemele attended Rhodes University, where she earned a BCOM degree, majoring in Accounting and Economics.
+She is the elder sister of Basetsana Kumalo, a South African media personality and former Miss South Africa.
+Makgalemele attended Rhodes University, where she earned a BCOM degree, major in Accounting and Economics.

+Awards

+In 2008, Makgalemele was named South Africa's Most Influential Woman in Business and Government in the Tourism Sector by the CEO Magazine.
+In 2012, she was named Emerging South African Entrepreneur of the Year at the Ernst & Young World Entrepreneur Awards.
+In 2017, she received the Exceptional Commitment Award from the ASATA Diners Club Awards.
+Makgalemele was also the winner of the 2017 BWASA Businesswoman of the Year under the entrepreneur category.

 Personal life

 Makgalemele married South African businessman Alan Mukoki in 2011.
-After the couple divorced.
+The couple divorced in 2020.